seaneberhard/latex2wp/README.md

 ### How to customize

-The file `latex2wp/style.py` can be easily modified to add new macros, to add new theorem-like environments or change their numbering conventions, or to change the typesetting design of theorem-like environments and other details.
+The file `latex2wp/style.py` can be easily modified to add to add new theorem-like environments or change their numbering conventions, or to change the typesetting design of theorem-like environments and other details.
 To do this you will need to clone the git repo, and pip install your local version by doing `pip install .` in your checkout.

 For example, suppose you want to change the formatting of theorem-like environments.
 The string `beginthm` specifies what to do at the beginning of a theorem-like environment.
 In the string, `_ThmType_` will be replaced by the type of theorem (e.g. `Theorem`, or `Lemma`, or `Corollary`, etc.) and `_ThmNumb_` will be replaced by the theorem number.
 So the standard setting